Hop on for a holiday locomotive ride recreating the enchanting story of The Polar Express with treats, carols and much more, Dec. 8 and 15, 2018.

-The Holiday Express Train Ride is provided by the Michigan Transit Museum and Clinton Township Parks and Recreation.
+The Holiday Express Train Rides are provided by the Michigan Transit Museum and Clinton Township Parks and Recreation.
 The train journey takes children and adults on their very own Polar Express adventure, as if they were characters in the classic book by Chris Van Allsburg.

 If everyone believes in the spirit of Christmas, you’ll hear the holiday bells and Santa will find the Holiday Express to pass out goodies to all the believers.

 The train boards at Joy Park on Joy Boulevard south of Hall Road and east of Gratiot Avenue.
 The ride is about 40 minutes long and is suitable for all ages.
 Guests are advised to bundle up with gloves and hats since the train does not have heating.
 Kids can wear their pajamas (just like in the story) and are encouraged to bring their own copies of The Polar Express to help them follow along.

 Registration is required for this event as it sells out, and ticket prices are $16 for residents and $20.50 for non-residents.
 Boarding times are every hour from 4:30-7:30 p.m.
 Anyone 12 months and older must register.
 If you have a child who is under 12 months of age, he or she can ride on your lap, but will not receive goodies.

 This post was originally published in 2012 and is updated regularly.